willermo/ramdisk-manager/DOCUMENTATION.md

   - Optimizes memory and disk cache settings

 #### Other Application Wrappers
-- `gimp-ram`: GIMP with temporary files in RAM
+- `gimp-ram`: GIMP with temporary files, swap files, and GTK cache in RAM
-- `inkscape-ram`: Inkscape with temporary files in RAM
+- `inkscape-ram`: Inkscape with temporary files, autosave, and GTK cache in RAM
-- `ffmpeg-ram`: FFmpeg with temporary directory in RAM
+- `ffmpeg-ram`: FFmpeg with optimized temporary directories and performance flags
+- `docker-ram`: Docker with build cache in RAM for faster container builds
+- `windsurf-ram-setup.sh`: Setup script for Windsurf IDE RAM disk integration
-- All follow similar pattern of redirecting temp files to RAM
+- All follow similar pattern of redirecting temporary files, caches, and work files to RAM

 #### Environment Setup (`set-tmpdir-env.sh`)
 - **Purpose**: Sets TMPDIR for shell sessions